Lakshmikarunesh/uplianceai-assignment/README.md

-# Dynamic Form Builder for upliance.ai
+# Dynamic Form Builder upliance.ai Assignment

 A comprehensive, production-grade dynamic form builder application built with React, TypeScript, Material UI, Redux, and localStorage.
 This application allows users to create, configure, preview, and manage dynamic forms with advanced features like derived fields, validation rules, and drag-and-drop reordering.